Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages two trips per day across all routes, resulting in approximately fifteen weekly trips per individual stop.
+Service frequency averages 2 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport